paulbaumgarten/pbaumgarten.com/ib-compsci/unit-1/README.md

 ### Exercise

 Split off into pairs - one taking the role of customer, one taking the role of developer.
 Customer comes up with an app/software project they want the developer to "design".
 Developer must ask questions to ascertain:

  * A scope document: Eexplicitly list "in scope" and "out of scope" items
  * Identify stakeholders
  * Requirement specification: Functional and non-functional items

 Reverse roles when ready.

-Save these project outlines as we will continue to use them.
+Save these project outlines as we will use them later.

 ---